chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - I, uh, I spent so much time hating him for getting me kicked out of Stanford, I don't know, really, how to feel, but it's hard to be mad at him now.
 - I'm really sorry, Chuck.
 ***
-- Yeah, ey's cas.
+- Yeah, it's Casey.
 I'm at the scene.
 - No sign of Zarnow's body.
 Probably vaporized.
 - I guess those secrets are staying in Chuck's head.
+***
 - Well... no sign of anything here.
 - It looks like we're sending the good doctor home in an ashtray.
 - Okay, well, I've got hot dogs to fry.
 - And I've got some toasters to sell.
+***
 - Feels like a CIA job to me.
 - Keep your eye on agent Walker.
 - And don't let Chuck out of your sight.
 He could be next.
 ***
 - The strong bars are getting a little sticky.
 On... on one.
-- On the other one, it's fine, but on the second... you can't trust her.
+- On the other one, it's fine, but on the second...
-***
+- You can't trust her.
 - Chuck.
 John.
 - Big mike.
 Big mike!
 - How's customer service training?